Montmorency series: Montmorency Returns

 The fifth and final book in the series was released in 2013.
 It picks up immediately after the events of book four and chronicles the fallout from the events therein.
 Armitage blackmails Montmorency into serving as bait to lure Malpensa to New Jersey, forbidding him to relay the information that Malpensa is on the loose in America and not, as was previously thought, under lock and key in Scotland.
 Robert Farcett is also ensnared in Armitage's web of lies to serve to bait Malpensa and keep Montmorency in line, under the guise of studying the psychology of the local silk factory's Italian immigrant population.
 Montmorency's inability to explain the situation to his friends creates an emotional rift between them leading Tom to run away and explore the Canadian wilderness as an apprentice filmmaker, and pushes Mary away.
 Eventually, Montmorency makes an appearance in a parade to lure out Malpensa, who is killed.
 Montmorency and company return to London, enjoying a dinner party at Bargles where he catches up on family gossip, including the birth of Alex Fox-Selwyn's twins while continuing to hide his deep emotional turmoil.
 It is then revealed that Armitage has been intercepting his letters to Mary in order to prevent Montmorency from explaining himself and healing the rift in their relationship caused by events surrounding Malpensa.
 This leads to her wedding Bayfield, the owner of the silk factory.
 Montmorency elects not to intervene and leave her to a life in America.
 He receives an offer of work from an American Secret Service man named Fraser at Bargles and keeps it in mind for later, though he is leery of returning to America lest he cross paths with Armitage again.
 The novel closes out on Montmorency taking a tour of London to see how the city has changed in his absence and walking off down the street alone.

 Reception

-The books received positive reviews.
-For the most part, it has been recommended by educators and critics for a teenaged audience, although some reviews recommended it for adults.
+The books have received positive reviews and won awards.
+Guardian reviewer Philip Ardagh described the Montmorency books as "rattling-good adventures [which] centre around the life of a Jekyll-and-Hyde thief who uses the sewers as an escape route".

 Publishing history

 The novels have been translated into several languages, most recently Portuguese.

+Audiobooks of the novels have been released in the UK from 2004, read by Stephen Fry and John Sessions.

+Theatrical adaptation

+A professional theatre company, FreeRange Productions, adapted the novel for stage in 2012, performing at Edinburgh Festival Fringe through August of that year.
+The show was well received by critics and audiences, and Updale described it as "a nerve-wracking, but exciting experience".